honeycombio/honeycomb-opentelemetry-web/README.md

 Fields that can change during the lifetime of the page are instead added to each span in a SpanProcessor.

+## When you stop using this

+The parts of this wrapper are available separately.

+You can copy the [initialization](the-relevant-code.js) of the SDK and customize it for yourself.

+The UsefulBrowserFieldsSpanProcessor is available as a separate component. (or copy the code)

+The sampler is available as a separate package. // link

+The BaggageSpanProcessor is a separate package. // link

 ## Migration Practices